hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme.md

 ![relationing review-album](public/readme/albumRelation.png)
 _- Update Albums with reviews in reviews controller._

-A further challenge faced was displaying linked reviews within Album Detail GET views, as well as then also displaying the Users who created the dislayed reivews.
+A further challenge faced was displaying linked reviews within Album Detail GET views, as well as then also displaying the Users who created the displayed reviews.
 Eventually - after a lot of documentation and _stackoverflow.com_ - I sought advice from instructors who guided me to the below solution:

 ```
     Album.findById(req.query.id).populate({